LDrex1/LDrex1/README.md

 -->

 ### About Me
 I am a fun person, and I like building userfriendly, and effective UIs because it's my passion and give me a sense of purpose.
 Also, I love teaching JavaScript and always want to improve my skills.
 I have about 3 years of experience in front-end development working with resources like HTML, CSS, Bootstrap, SaSS, JavaScript and React( & a handfull of libraries) and firebase.
-Currently, I work as a freelancer, and as a frontend developer and tutor at Coder's Den 94.
+Currently, I work as a frontend webdeveloper at areaboi, and as a frontend developer and tutor at Coder's Den 94.

 ### Future Plans
-I'm looking to collaborate on interesting real-life projects that will challenge me and improve my existing skills It is also in my plans to become a fullstack web developper however, i'm still taking baby steps.
+I'm looking to collaborate on interesting real-life projects that will challenge me and improve my existing skills It is also in my plans to become a fullstack web developper and build some open source projects.

 ### Call For Help
-I'm looking for help with the best resources to improve on the tools I currently work with, and also PHP and node.js
+I'm looking for help with the best resources to improve on the tools I currently work with, and also solidity and java.

 ### What do I do for fun
 - I love playing sports (Football and Table-Tennis)